JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 So me and my dad tagged along as Pac-Man and the red ghost meandered around Macy’s that afternoon.
 What a dysfunctional sight that must of been to shoppers shopping for dress shirts and kitchen gear at the time!

-After a while—just when it started to feel genuinely awkward—me and my dad peeled ourselves away from the Pac-Man parade, headed down the escalators and headed back to the subway station to head home.
+After a while—just when it started to feel genuinely awkward and weird—me and my dad peeled ourselves away from the sad little Pac-Man parade, headed down the escalators and headed back to the subway station to head home.

 ***